 The interface supports several levels of usage, starting from one that is very rudimentary, then providing more intricate usage patterns to deal with certain scenarios.
 The documentation here will attempt to provide examples that use successively more and more of these features, as we approach how a fully featured caching system might be constructed around Dogpile.

+Note that when using the dogpile.cache package, the constructs here provide the internal implementation for that system, and users of that system don't need to access these APIs directly (though understanding the general patterns is a terrific idea in any case).
 Using the core Dogpile APIs described here directly implies you're building your own resource-usage system outside, or in addition to, the one dogpile.cache provides.

 A simple example:

 from dogpile import Dogpile # store a reference to a "resource", some # object that is expensive to create. the_resource = [None] def some_creation_function(): # create the resource here the_resource = create_some_resource() def use_the_resource(): # some function that uses # the resource.
 Won't reach # here until some_creation_function() # has completed at least once. the_resource.do_something() # create Dogpile with 3600 second # expiry time dogpile = Dogpile(3600) with dogpile.acquire(some_creation_function): use_the_resource()

 Above, some_creation_function() will be called when :meth:`.Dogpile.acquire` is first called.
 The remainder of the with block then proceeds.
 Concurrent threads which call :meth:`.Dogpile.acquire` during this initial period will be blocked until some_creation_function() completes.